ljt019/horsepower/README.md

     - JavaScript: `script.js` for dynamic functionalities, processing the animations and animation speed from the sensor data
 3. **Raspberry Pi & Sensor Setup:**

-    - `raspPiDataCollectionWebSocket.go`: Raspberry Pi script for collecting sensor data and calculating horsepower.
+    - `./piWebsocket/main.go`: Raspberry Pi script for collecting sensor data and calculating horsepower.
     - Raspberry Pi connected to a sensor for input data.

 ### Architecture